 I will just mention the points here, but Kapic reminds us that Theology cannot be separated from real life.
 This may be the most important lesson in my opinion.
 A Theology that cannot be lived is not a real theology.
 He goes on to remind the reader how to properly use reason, the importance of prayer and study, the fact that we must always be humble and ready to repent.
 The last three chapters work together to remind us that knowing God cannot happen apart from the body of Christ, scripture and knowing the suffering of other people.

-There is a lot of humility and gentle guidance in this book.
+There is a lot of humility and gentle guidance in A Little Book for New Theologians.
 It is easy to read, brief and does not have a lot of extra fluff.
 Maybe my favorite part of the book is that it so widely uses quotes from across the Christian spectrum and throughout Christian history.
 Being a theologian is not new task and Kapic is clearly well read enough to understand our limitations as human theologians.
 I highly recommend you pick it up.

 (It is consciously modeled after Helmut Thielicke’s A Little Exercise for Young Theologians which was written in 1962.
 I read that book after this one, and this is the is better of the two, although both are worth reading.)